binkley/spikes/domain-persistence-modeling/kotlin-spring-boot/README.md

 - Representations specific to persistence
 - Representations specific to domain modeling
 - Computed values in the domain implementation

+I want to make changes in the right places, and have confidence of no surprise side effects.

 ## Scoped mutation